Blog

 At DDN, we’ve helped a significant number of customers fix their AI data platform bottlenecks.
 Here’s a few statistics we’re proud of:

-• DDN data intelligence platform delivers up to 700% performance gains for AI & Machine Learning workloads
+• DDN data intelligence platform delivers up to 700% performance gains for AI & Machine Learning workloads.

-• DDN technology accelerates over 60% of the global top 100 supercomputers
+• DDN technology accelerates over 60% of the global top 100 supercomputers.

-• 11,000+ customers benefiting from DDN technology that powers over 500,000 GPUs worldwide
+• 11,000+ customers benefiting from DDN technology that powers over 500,000 GPUs worldwide.

-Make Your GPUs Happy
+Ensuring GPU Efficiency: Make Your GPUs Happy

 Last Updated